nautobot/nautobot-app-chatops/docs/chat_setup/slack_setup.md

      like `https://<server>/api/plugins/chatops/slack/interaction/` (note the trailing slash)
    - Select "Save Changes"
 3. On the "Basic Information" page for your app, under "Add features and functionality", select "Slash Commands"
-   - Decide now whether your setup requires a command prefix to disambiguate this bot's commands from those understood by other bots (such as if you have multiple older Nautobot Chatops versions also enabled), such as `/nautobot-` or `/na-`
+   - Decide now whether your setup requires a slack slash command prefix to disambiguate this bot's commands from those understood by other bots (such as if you have multiple older Nautobot Chatops versions also enabled), such as `/nautobot-` or `/network2-`
    - This part is a bit tedious, but for each supported command (e.g. `/nautobot`, `/grafana`) you will need to:
      - Select "Create New Command"
      - Enter the command text, the request URL (`https://<server>/api/plugins/chatops/slack/slash_command/` in all cases),